Scholarship and Award Applications are now open!

 Students must apply for scholarships at the time of abstract submission.
 If you are interested in applying for an Academic Scholarship, please select “Yes” in the Scholarship section of the abstract submission site.
 Scholarship applications are accepted from individuals from across Canada.

 Proof of student status is required to be eligible.
-Applicants who do not send in their proof of student status by Friday, December 15, 2017 will not be considered.
-Proof of student status consists of a copy of a student ID or a letter from the educational institution’s registrar verifying student status for an Academic Scholarship.
+Applicants who do not send in their proof of student status by Friday, January 29, 2021, will not be considered.
+There are two (2) accepted forms of proof of student status; either a valid copy of your student ID (must show year(s) of enrollment) or a letter from your institution’s Registrar verifying student status.
+View CAHR’s policy on proof of student status here.
+Relevant documents must be uploaded during abstract submission within the abstract submission site.

-Academic scholarship applicants will be notified in early February 2018 of the status of their application.
+Academic scholarship applicants will be notified at the end of February of the status of their application.

 History of the Academic Scholarships

-The CAHR 2018 Academic Scholarships in the Epidemiology & Public Health stream have been named in honour of Dr. Robert S. Remis who passed away on September 25, 2014.
+The CAHR 2021 Academic Scholarships in the Epidemiology & Public Health stream have been named in honour of Dr. Robert S. Remis, who passed away on September 25, 2014.

 Apply for a New Investigator Award

-Students and recent graduates (with less than 5 years since graduation) are eligible to apply for the New Investigator Award during abstract submission.
-A total of five (5) New Investigator Awards will be given at CAHR 2018; one to each of the four traditional tracks (basic, clinical, social, epidemiology and public health), and an additional award to a presenter in the Key Populations category.
-Applicants will be reviewed during their presentation, and the recipient announced on the final day of the Conference.
-The recipient will receive a $1,000 prize.
+Students and recent graduates (with less than five years since graduation) are eligible to apply for the New Investigator Award during abstract submission.
+A total of five (5) New Investigator Awards will be given at CAHR 2021 Virtual, one to each of the four traditional tracks (basic, clinical, social, epidemiology and public health) and an additional award to a presenter in the Key Populations category.
+Applicants will be reviewed during their presentation, and the recipient announced on the final day of the conference.
+The recipient will receive a $500 prize.

 History of the Awards

-Each year since 1992, CAHR has given out investigator awards to recognize promising new researchers from each of the association’s four tracks.
+Since 1992, CAHR has given out New Investigator awards to recognize promising new researchers from each of the association’s four tracks.
 Three of the four awards have been named in honour of particular individuals: Basic Sciences, Kalpesh Oza (died June 4, 1995); Clinical Sciences, Brian Farlinger (died July 3, 1995); and Epidemiology and Public Health Sciences, Randy Coates (died September 26, 1991).
 Many of the New Investigator awardees have continued to make significant contributions to HIV/AIDS research.

 Apply for a Community Scholarship

 Community involvement has been a hallmark of health research and action on HIV/AIDS from the beginning of the epidemic and plays a vital role at the annual CAHR Conference.
-In recognition of this important role, and thanks to the generous support of sponsors, CAHR will be offering 80 Community Registration Scholarships for CAHR 2018.
-Detailed information on the Community Registration Scholarship application and selection process, as well as the link to the online application can be found below.
+In recognition of this important role and thanks to sponsors’ generous support, CAHR will be offering 80 Community Registration Scholarships for CAHR 2021 Virtual.
+Detailed information on the Community Registration Scholarship application and selection process and the link to the online application can be found below.
+CAHR extends its appreciation to Gilead for their generous support of this important program.

-CAHR will be offering 80 Community Registration Scholarships for CAHR 2018.
-Scholarship recipients will receive complimentary Conference registration.
-All other costs (travel, accommodation, child care) involved with the recipient’s participation at CAHR 2018 will not be covered.
+CAHR will once again be offering 80 Community Registration Scholarships for CAHR 2021 Virtual.
+Registration Scholarship recipients will receive complimentary Conference registration.
+All other costs (technology, child care, etc.) involved with the recipient’s participation at CAHR 2021 Virtual will not be covered.

-Please note that only the recipients of a Community Registration Scholarship will be offered free registration to the Conference: all others will be required to pay the regular conference rate ($700).
+Please note that only the recipients of a Community Registration Scholarship will be offered free registration to the Conference: all other Community members will be required to pay the regular conference rate ($250).
+As such, be sure to apply by the deadline and note that no eligible Community Registration Scholarship applications were denied at CAHR 2020.

 - Applicants must be a Canadian citizen or resident of Canada